๐ง Listen to the full podcast (6 min) โ narrated by AI.

-Russia Bombed Three Cities Hours Before Ukraine's Announced Ceasefire
+Russia Bombed Three Cities Hours Before Ukraine Was Due to Start Its Own Ceasefire

-Gobble's Take: A ceasefire announced while bombs are still falling isn't diplomacy — it's a press release.
+Gobble's Take: A ceasefire announced while bombs are still falling is not diplomacy.
+It's a press release with shrapnel in the margins.

 Source: NPR World